How to Measure the Success of Your Animation Project

 To guarantee excellent retention of viewers until the end of your videos, you should use the full potential of animation.
 Align visuals with emotional connections and a great message.

 Shorter videos usually perform a lot better here.
 As a rule of thumb, always aim to send the message the best way possible, in the shortest time possible.
 It not only reflects on your KPIs but also reduces your initial investment in production.

 A difference in rhythm and flow throughout the animation plays a big part here as well.
 As you worked on developing an excellent starting point at the beginning of your animation, find ways to keep the bar high.
 Start with the most attractive scenes and create a sequence that supports this initial state.

-Having thousands of people sharing your animation means that your thumbnails were good enough for them to click play (Play Rate), your content is engaging enough that people watch until the end (View-Through Rate), AND that your video was so impactful and relevant that people are willing to show it to their friends and peers (Interactions).
+Having thousands of people sharing and saving your animation means that your thumbnails were good enough for them to click play (Play Rate), your content is engaging enough that people watch until the end (View-Through Rate), AND that your video was so impactful and relevant that people are willing to show it to their friends and peers (Interactions).

 In animation, as in every campaign and ad you produce, you want people to be talking about it.
 You want to spread your client’s message, but even more importantly, you want positive feedback.
 That’s why sharing is not enough if it comes with negative comments.
 Looking at what people are commenting on your animations is key to understanding the impact it’s making on them.

 Look at what the audience is saying about your animation marketing materials, and you’ll be surprised.
 In an ad, there’s no higher praise than people saying they stopped what they were doing to watch and comment on your animated video.
 Below are a few examples of comments one of our clients received in a recent Animation Ad.